vinejs/vinejs.dev/content/docs/types/array.md

 In the above example, we have a union with two conditionals.

-- The first one checks for `type === 'email`.
+- The first one checks for `type === 'email` and uses the `emailContact` schema.
-- And the second one checks for `type === 'phone'`.
+- And the second one checks for `type === 'phone'` and uses the `phoneContact` schema.

-However, the validation will pass if the `type` property is missing or has a different value.
-Therefore, specifying an `otherwise` clause and reporting an error is recommended.
-For example:
+An error will be raised if the `type` property is missing or has a different value.
+Also, you can report a custom error by defining an `otherwise` clause.

 ```ts
 const contact = vine.union([